 Carolyn was born and raised in the city of Detroit and grew up on the northwest side, and is so very proud of the city's comeback and new development.

-Being the youngest of nine children, with more than 40 grandchildren in her family, she was thrilled to return to her hometown and work at the very station she grew up watching.
+Carolyn is one of ten children, with nearly 60 nieces and nephews in her family.
+She was thrilled to return to her hometown and work at the very station she grew up watching.
 "It’s like a dream come true," says Carolyn.

 Carolyn is a proud graduate of Michigan State University, earning a degree in Broadcast Journalism.
 She also learned mental toughness from spending time in MSU's Army ROTC.

 Carolyn was originally hired at WXYZ to anchor weekends and as the station's health reporter.
 By May 2002, Detroit began waking up with Carolyn when she joined the "7 Action News This Morning" team.

 When Carolyn became the co-anchor of 7 Action News at 11 pm, she gave up her daily duties as Channel 7's Health Reporter.